-The School is a nonprofit entity exempt from the payment of income taxes under Internal Revenue Code Section 501(c)(3).
+The School is a nonprofit entity exempt from the payment of income taxes under Internal Revenue Code (IRC) Section 501(c)(3).
 Accordingly, no provision has been made for income taxes.
 Management has determined that all income tax positions are more likely than not of being sustained upon potential audit or examination; therefore, no disclosures of uncertain income tax positions are required.
 The School is subject to income tax on net income that is derived from business activities that are unrelated to the exempt purposes.
+The School files an exempt School return and applicable unrelated business income tax return in the U.S. federal jurisdiction.